 Proceeding down the road, we are almost travelling through time, as well as the landscape.
 From the twentieth century Elsecar pit – the now-razed site of Elsecar Main Colliery, a workplace for hundreds of local people up until 1983 – we approach a mid-Nineteenth century one – Elsecar Low pit at Hemingfield.

 As we go along, the right hand bank, now reveals a trace of the past – the daylight streams through from the flat top of the old Elsecar Main railway siding embankment.
-The Fitzwilliam Wentworth Estates have recently felled many trees in the plantation on the hillside – the pit spoil heap in fact.
+The Fitzwilliam Wentworth Estates have recently felled many trees in the plantation on the hillside – the former pit spoil heap, made of muck and tailings from the coal washery, in fact.

 The old red brick and blue metal railway bridge which took the pit railway over Royds Lane/Linthwaite Lane was demolished in the 1990s, but traces of the sidings rails can still be seen, buried, here and there.

 The colossal spoil heap, estimated to consist of 6 Million cubic metres and 50 hectares in extent, was built up over a long period of time, standing on a ridge between Knoll Beck and a stream at Rainborough Grange, behind Rainborough Lodge (known locally as Lion’s Lodge).
 Rising to a height of 45 metres behind Pit Row it remains a striking reminder of mining’s impact, just as with the spoil heaps at Cortonwood and around South Yorkshire.